It wasn’t meant to be this way.

 Bazaruto Archipelago, Mozambique

-If you’re looking for paradise that’s a little more off-the-beaten-path, the Bazaruto Archipelago in Mozambique could be exactly what you’re looking for.
+If you’re looking for paradise that’s a little more off-the-beaten-path, the Bazaruto Archipelago in Mozambique could be exactly what you’re searching for.

 It has sandbanks for dayyyyyys.